Peter Klepec: Toponymy

-An apple tree in the vicinity of the house is named after Klepəc.
-Klepec and Klepac is also a local surname, but if it was originally named for Petər and not merely for the later inhabitants of the house with the same surname, then it would be an abnormally long-lived tree.
+An apple tree in the vicinity of the house is named after Klepec.
+Klepec and Klepac is also a local surname, but if it was originally named for Peter and not merely for the later inhabitants of the house with the same surname, then it would be an abnormally long-lived tree.
 Mali Lug has a Dfb climate and exceptionally high rainfall, averaging over 900 mm/year in the vegetational period and over 2000 mm/year in total, resulting in high growth rates regionally disproportionate to its largely temperature-mediated shorter growing season, which is not conducive to long ages for hardwoods.
 (Note: The positive effects of lower temperatures have been established, but the effect is partly indirect and its degree has not been determined with confidence as no study has sufficiently separated relevant factors with a sample size large and diverse enough for the findings to be conclusive.
 Thanks to the prevalence of heart rot, it is more difficult to date hardwood trees at lifespan extremes, but even softwoods that reach extreme ages without the benefits of gigantism inhabit climates characterised more by extreme aridity than by extremely cold.)
 To this can be added an average annual humidity of around 90%, which increases disease infection rates, both fungal and bacterial.
 Being in cultivation since the Late Neolithic or Early to Middle Bronze Age even in Europe, Malus domestica lost much of its genetic diversity and the historical focus on form and fruit traits at the expense of disease resistance outside of epidemics led to the apple being plagued with low lifespan, exacerbated by annual exposure to disease during trimming.
-So while one Malus sieversii individual under the favourable conditions of a BSk/Dwc was genetically dated to over 600 years old, no M. domestica trees are known to survive even from the 18th century, to which at least part of the construction of the Klepəc house is dated.
+So while one Malus sieversii individual under the favourable conditions of a BSk/Dwc was genetically dated to over 600 years old, no M. domestica trees are known to survive even from the 18th century, to which at least part of the construction of the Klepec house is dated.
 One of the oldest living individuals is the Dosch Yellow Bellflower Apple from 1850 with a Csb climate, since the Old Apple Tree in the same region died in 2020 at the age of 194, but in climates closer to that in Mali Lug, few trees have been estimated to be much more than 120 years old, an example being an individual of the Citronka zimna variety in Zabudišová near Bošáca.
 Older individuals from similar climates do exist, but special circumstances are often responsible for their longevity.
 Such is the case with the over 210 year old but dying Bramley Apple Tree, ungrafted and revered as the originator of the Bramley apple variety.